austinhogan11/chsn-running-platform/README.md

 🚀 **Current Status**

 We have built the foundation of a FastAPI web application, set up testing, and created CI/CD automation with GitHub Actions.
 We also containerized the app with Docker for portable deployment.
+Core features like the Pace Calculator and Training Log have been implemented with both backend services and frontend UI components, including interactive charts and CRUD operations for managing runs.

 ---